rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 Each argument accepts key=value pairs that configure the namespace.
 The following key values are currently accepted:

+	model
 	nsref
 	digest
 	cache
 	key

+The 'model' keyword takes as an argument the name of a loadable module that will be used to implement the event processing for a security modeling namespace.
+If the module has not already been loaded, TSEM will attempt to dynamically load the module.
+The argument name will be the THIS_MODULE CPP define that was generated when the module was built.

 The 'nsref' keyword takes one of the following two values: